 A MILKWEED RELATIVE

-Native to much of the continental United States and parts of Canada, butterfly weed grows wild in dry forests, open fields, prairies and along roadsides.
+Butterfly weed is native to the continental United States and parts of Canada, where it grows wild in dry forests, open fields, prairies and roadsides.
+Its preference for average to dry soil makes it naturally drought-tolerant.

 Butterfly weed in a northern Illinois prairie/Photo: Jason Patrick Ross

-Amid other more low-key plants, butterfly weed’s brilliant orange-yellow flowers shine like a beacon.
-Blooming profusely from June through August, they produce plentiful amounts of nectar.
+A key feature is its brilliant orange-yellow flowers that shine like a beacon.
+Blooming profusely from June through August, they produce huge amounts of nectar.
 This in turn attracts hordes of butterflies, birds (in particular, hummingbirds) and a wide assortments of insects throughout the growing season.

 The flowers are distinctive in that they are composed of five petals that stand up and five petals that hang down.
-Called hoods, the petals that stand up enclose a single orange horn that when cross-pollinated, forms a follicle.
+The downward facing petals enclose a follicle.

-Later in the season, the follicle opens up along one side to disperse silky-tailed seeds.
+Later in the season, the follicle dries, then opens up along one side to disperse silky-tailed seeds.

-Not to be outdone, butterfly weed’s foliage also has its attractions.
-Long and pointed, the 4″ leaves provide food for the larvae of native monarch butterflies, while also lending a deep green backdrop to the brilliant flowers.
+But wait, that’s not all!
+Butterfly weed’s foliage also has its attractions.
+Long and pointed, the 4″ leaves are key food for the larvae of monarch butterflies.

 DESIGNING WITH BUTTERFLY WEED